olgaolgachloe/AI_Project_Disaster_Tweet/README.md

 # Real Disaster Tweet Detection

-In this project, we train multiple AI models to detect disaster twitter and build a web application based on the model with the highest accuracy and F-1 score.
+In this project, we train BERT and BERTweet NLP models to classify disaster tweets and build a web application based on BERTweet, the model with the highest accuracy and F-1 score among models trained by us.
 This README briefly summarizes steps we take to train the model and build the app.
 Please read our report in the repository for more details. <br>
 We obtain two datasets from
 from [Kaggle's Natural Language Processing with Disaster Tweets](https://www.kaggle.com/c/nlp-getting-started) and [Viktor S's Disaster Tweets dataset on Kaggle](https://www.kaggle.com/vstepanenko/disaster-tweets).
 The training framework is based on huggingface transformers library